How To Make Your Livecode Application Recognize Key Combinations?

-In most desktop applications we find that there are certain actions that we can do using a keyboard shortcut, this makes working with those applications faster and more efficient.
-We no longer have to lift our hand from the keyboard to go to a menu and search through its options.
-That is why at FerrusLogic when we are developing a desktop application, we take into account the possible key combinations.
+In most desktop applications, we find that it is faster and more efficient to use keyboard shortcuts instead of using the mouse.
+We no longer have to lift our hand from the keyboard to go to menus and search through their options.
+That’s why at FerrusLogic, when we develop desktop applications, we take into account the possible key combinations.

-So far when we create a desktop app we do something like the following for the keybindings.
+So far when we create a desktop app in Livecode we do something like the following for the key bindings:

 on rawKeyDown switch the keysDown case "65507,100" // Ctrl + D // Duplicate // more code on rawKeyDown

-So a case for every possible key combination.
-In this way our applications had key combinations.
-But what if the user want to customize one of the combinations or if we need to create a new combination?
-We would have to create another case within the switch for the new combination, but the end user would still be tied to the choice of combinations made by us.
-So after turning our heads around for a couple of minutes we decided to solve this problem.
+The above example will give key bindings functionalities to our application, but we should have a case for every possible key combination.
+Moreover, if the user wants to customize one of the combinations or if we need to create a new combination, we would have to create another case within the switch for the new combination.
+The end user would still be tied to the choices made by us.

 What is libFastShortcuts library?

 libFastShortcuts is a LiveCode script library for handling key combinations dynamically and simply.
 We can establish key combinations in an intuitive way since we do not have to use the numerical codes of the pressed keys.
 Ex.
 “65507,100” to refer to the combination of Ctrl and the letter D keys.
 We do it in the form “Ctrl + D ”.
 The library is not case sensitive so it does not matter if the caps lock is active or not, we will always have the same result.

 To handle the key combinations libFastShortcuts is based on an array with the following structure: